mchldata/mchldata/README.md

 I'm a deatail-oriented, aspiring data analyst who enjoys uncovering insights, solving problems, and transforming data into meaningful stories.
 My experience spans education, public transportation, and digital marketing, giving me a wealth of understanding of how data can drive improvements across different industries.

-I'm currently building my analytics toolkit through practical projects in SQL, Python, Excel, Power BI, and Tableau.
+I'm currently building my analytics toolkit through practical, hands-on projects in SQL, Python, Excel, Power BI, and Tableau.
 This page is here to showcases my learning journey, have a look below! 👇

 ## Data Analytics Toolkit